necoarcreator/Simple-embodied-agent-interface/README.md

 for making it open source.
 This project would not have been possible without the authors of the fast-downward planner (https://github.com/aibasel/downward),
 and thanks to them for their contributions to open source.
+I would also like to thank the authors of the VirtualHome simulator for creating this product (https://github.com/xavierpuigf/virtualhome).